magar832/aaWhitelister/README.md

 ## How it works
 The script pulls the official American Airlines eShopping whitelist from https://www.aadvantageeshopping.com/adBlockWhitelist.php, formats it, and uploads it to Pi-Hole using its native commands.

-The American Airlines whitelist is desinged for AdBlock Plus and has its own formatting.
+The American Airlines whitelist is designed for AdBlock Plus and has its own formatting.
 The aaWhitelister script changes the format by removing the ABP delimiters and organizing the domains on a single whitespace delimited line in a separate file.
 This is necessary as the arguement for Pi-Hole's whitelist command only takes domains in this format.

 The script will read the previously created whitelist file in order to remove the whitelisted domains from Pi-Hole's whitelist database.
 After removal, it will download the latest whitelist from the website and add those domains to Pi-Hole's whitelist.
 This ensures there are no unnecessary/outdated domains in the whitelist.